-- The correspondence testing (CT) method reveals discriminatory practices at the initial stage of the recruitment process. - The CT method can be used to test for hiring discrimination based on race or ethnicity, gender, age, sexual orientation. - The CT method can determine if hiring discrimination varies by occupation and/or region. - The CT method can increase our knowledge of what characterizes recruiters who discriminate. - The results can guide policies to prevent discrimination in hiring and to inform employers.
+- The correspondence testing (CT) method reveals discriminatory practices at the initial stage of the recruitment process. - The CT method can be used to test for hiring discrimination based on race or ethnicity, disability, gender, age, sexual orientation, religion, or beliefs. - The CT method can determine if hiring discrimination varies by occupation and/or region. - The CT method can increase knowledge of what characterizes recruiters who discriminate. - The results can guide policies to prevent discrimination in hiring and to inform employers.